codex-storage/nim-codex/docs/Marketplace.md

 The storage node will be the one storing data and submitting the proofs of storage to the chain.
 To do that, it needs access to:

-1. the address of the Marketplace contract that has been deploy to the local geth node;
+1. the address of the Marketplace contract that has been deployed to the local geth node in [Step 2.1](#21-deploy-the-codex-marketplace-contracts);
 2. the sample ceremony files which are shipped in the Codex contracts repo.

 Recall you have clone the `codex-contracts-eth` repository in Step 2.1.
 All of the required files are in there.

-**Contract Address.** The contract address can be found inside of the file `codex-contracts-eth/deployments/codexdisttestnetwork/Marketplace.json`:
+**Address of the Marketplace Contract.** The contract address can be found inside of the file `codex-contracts-eth/deployments/codexdisttestnetwork/Marketplace.json`:

 ```bash
 > grep '"address":' Marketplace.json